mvdcamme/C-Judge/doc/README.md

 This is a Dodona judge for the C language.

 ## Writing Tests
-The C judge uses the [Google Test](https://github.com/google/googletest/blob/master/googletest/docs/primer.md) framework for writing C++ tests.
+The C judge uses the [Google Test (GTest)](https://github.com/google/googletest/blob/master/googletest/docs/primer.md) framework for writing C++ tests.
 Each exercise is verified via one or several test cases that are implemented using this framework.
 This framework allows for generating JSON output to specify which test cases failed or passed.
 Once all tests have been completed, the JSON output is collected and parsed to provide the appropriate feedback to the students.
-Test cases can employ any feature that is provided by Google Test, but they must generate a sensible JSON output that is understood by the output parser (cf. Section ["JSON output"](#json-output)).
+Test cases can employ any feature that is provided by GTest, but they must generate a sensible JSON output that is understood by the output parser (cf. Section ["JSON output"](#json-output)).

 Note that, although the C Judge relies on a C++ testing framework, the judge currently only supports evaluating C submissions.

 ### Test Files
+This section describes the contents of the `evaluation` folder of Dodona's exercises.
+For an overview on how to create a complete Dodona exercise that uses the C judge, see [Section "Dodona Exercises"](dodona-exercises),

-Every exercise directory should contain a header file which includes the relevant header files for writing the Google Tests, defines the `RECORD_TEST` macro (cf. Section ["Writing a Test Case"](#writing-a-test-case)), and declares the function(s) to be implemented by the student in this exercise.
+The `evaluation` directory of every exercise directory should contain a header file which includes the relevant header files for writing the Google Tests, defines the `RECORD_TEST` macro (cf. Section ["Writing a Test Case"](#writing-a-test-case)), and declares the function(s) to be implemented by the student in this exercise.
 These functions should be declared as `extern "C"`.
 `exercise_template_header.h` may serve as a template for such a header file.

-Apart from this and other potential header files, the exercise directory may contain several other kinds of files:
+Apart from this and other potential header files, the `evaluation` directory may contain several other kinds of files:
-* Files ending in `.cpp`: Each file with this extension is considered to be a Google Test file and will be compiled to a **separate** test executable.
+* Files ending in `.cpp`: Each file with this extension is considered to be a GTest file and will be compiled to a **separate** test executable.
 Each `.cpp` file should include the aforementioned header file.
 These files will be compiled as C++11 code.
-The names of these files should **not** start with `aux_file_`.
+The names of these files should **not** start with `aux_file_` as these names are reserved by the judge.
 * Files ending in `.c`: These files will be considered *auxiliary C files*, and may contain code that could be used by the student or by test cases.
 Once compiled, all corresponding object files will be linked together with the student's code and one individual test file.
 Auxiliary files will be compiled as C code, instead of C++ code.
 The file name `submission.c` cannot be used, as it is reserved for the student's submission.
 * All other files will by default be ignored by the C Judge, although they may be read from or written to by the student's code.
-* Subdirectories will be ignored entirely.
+* Subdirectories in `evaluation` will be ignored entirely.

 As noted above, each `.cpp` file will produce its own test executable.
 Test cases can therefore either be defined in one single source file, or spread out over multiple files.
 Implementing each test case in its own separate source file is cumbersome and significantly slows down the judge, but offers the following advantages: